 - recognition and reward of those nurses who exemplify the finest qualities of the nursing profession

 Good Samaritan Foundation is unique in its ability to address issues affecting nursing.
-In over 60 years, it has provided scholarship assistance to students in almost every professional nursing program in Texas, and annually distributes grants to students in more than 50 different colleges of nursing.
+In 65 years, it has provided scholarship assistance to students in almost every professional nursing program in Texas, and annually distributes grants to students in more than 50 different colleges of nursing.
 Part of the Foundation’s long record of involvement in nurse education is its active tracking of the factors affecting the supply of licensed nurses: nursing school admission and graduation rates, school faculty and budget issues, NCLEX exam success, nurse retention and migration, etc. It also collaborates frequently on these issues with nurse advocacy organizations and hospital systems.

 Good Samaritan Foundation has developed particularly long-standing and close relationships with Houston-area institutions.
 In 1961 Good Samaritan was the driving force behind the establishment of the area’s first school of nursing, the Houston campus of Texas Woman’s University College of Nursing.

 In recent years the Foundation has significantly increased its support of nurses pursuing masters and doctorate degrees.
 Nurses with advanced degrees and certifications are highly prized as practitioners, teachers, and administrators.
-Foundation scholarships are awarded based primarily on financial need.
-Good Samaritan scholars are more diverse in age and ethnicity than nursing school student populations as a whole.

-Good Samaritan operations are managed by its Program Director, Melissa King.
+Good Samaritan operations are managed by its Executive Director, Melissa King.
 Its governance has included many of the state’s most influential leaders of business, healthcare, and philanthropy.
 Among those are Founder Clyde J. Verheyden, and notable Houstonians like R.E.
 “Bob” Smith, Ella F. Fondren, Guy Graves, Walter L. and J.C.
 Goldston, Lou Lewis, P.E.
 Turner, Charles J. “Tex” Thornton, C.B.
 Delhomme, James W. Sharman, Earl Rives, W.B.
 Trammell, and Melbern G. Glasscock.
 Several current trustees represent their families’ third generation of service to Good Samaritan, attesting to the Foundation’s outstanding reputation and to the importance of its mission.